JSAbrahams/Little-Turing-Machine/README.md

 ## Requirements

 Rust, may be installed using [rustup](https://www.rust-lang.org/tools/install).
-The above is the reocmmended approach for installing Rust.
+The above is the recommended approach for installing Rust.

 ## Running Program